 Taste of your own medicine

-- Meaning: The same unpleasant experience or treatment that one has given to others
+- Meaning: To experience the same negative treatment that one has inflicted on others.

 Under the weather